stephthedev/dnd-exchange-rate/README.md

 # dnd-exchange-rate

 A web-app calculator to optimally exchange coins in Dungeons and Dragons (5e).
-See a working example http://dnd-exchange-rate.herokuapp.com/
+See a working calculator [here](http://stephthedev.com/dnd-exchange-rate/).

 ## Getting started
 1. `npm install`